TogaraCode/React-concepts-in-30-seconds/README.md

 # react-concepts-in-30-seconds

-React concepts described in 30.
+React concepts described in 30 seconds.
 Click on the Chapterts in blue bellow.
 React Concepts - by Togara Hess